minahilbese25seecs/Drone-Application/README.md

 <br>**Future Improvements**:<br>
-Things that can be improved by my team if we had learnt arrays or any other c++ functions are:<br>
+Things that could have been improved by my team if we had learnt arrays or any other c++ functions are:<br>
 1. Shorter code than the current code.
 >Less storage used which is a good programmer practice.<br>
 2. Lower case function has not been taught in c++ which could have helped in the "Begin string" in our code so that we wouldn't have to introduce the strings in both uper and lower case again and again.<br>